 Mare Island Brewing

-The brewery operates two different locations; the Ferry Taproom is located at 289 Mare Island Way in Vallejo (open daily without needing an appointment).
-An ideal location with both indoor and outdoor seating with excellent views overlooking the Mare Island Strait.
-The restaurant is in the same building as a Vallejo Ferry Terminal and makes an excellent stop for passengers either arriving or prior to departing for the ferry.
+As of our latest update to this review, Mare Island Brewing operates three different locations including their original space, the Ferry Taproom located at 289 Mare Island Way in Vallejo.
+This is an ideal location with both indoor and outdoor seating and excellent views overlooking the Mare Island Strait.
+The restaurant is in the same building as a Vallejo Ferry Terminal and makes an convenient stop for passengers either arriving or prior to departing for the ferry.
 Stop by for some small bites, a variety of beers and live music every Saturday night.
 Open daily from 1130am until 10pm.

-The actual brewery location is only about 8 minutes away by car – Mare Island Brewing Co., (Coal Shed Brewery) located at 851 Waterfront Ave, also in Vallejo.
-Easily seen from the Ferry Taproom if one knows where to look – located across the Mare Island Straight and slightly to the north.
-Open Sunday afternoons by walk-in – visits and tours during the rest of the week require appointments.
 The 15-barrel brewhouse is located inside one of nine original coal sheds that line this side of Mare Island – originally used for loading coal into Navy steam ships in the late 1800s and early 1900s.
-The interior has been completely renovated and restored – a number of the other neighboring coal sheds have not yet been restored.
+The interior has been completely renovated and restored while several of the other neighboring coal sheds have not yet been restored.
+Coal Shed offers a weekly trivia night and also select days/hours when all customers get 20% off on their orders.

 Ferry Taproom